From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 And the Christmas trees and twinkling lights around town probably make the city look even more like a scene from a snow globe.

-The most important tip for spending a weekend in Riga Latvia in winter:
+The most important tip for spending a weekend in Riga Latvia in winter: Stay Positive!

+Seriously, keeping a positive attitude is key during a trip to Riga, Latvia in winter.
 I’ve spent a lot of this post bitching about the cold, but I just want to verify how much I actually did love this visit to Riga.

 Yes, the weather sucked and I only had 9 hours of daylight to explore each day.